20 Protein-Packed Vegetarian Meals

 Nutrition: 266 calories, 22.1 g fat (5.1 g saturated fat), 62 mg sodium, 47.2 g carbs, 8.1 g fiber, 23.3 g sugars, 27.2 g protein

 Holy parfait.
 Breakfast doesn’t get much more simple than this.
 Just combine a yogurt of your choice (we recommend Greek) with fresh berries and granola.
 If you want more flavor, you could add a little vanilla extract and cinnamon.
 If you’re feeling ambitious, make your own granola too!
 Too many prepackaged items loads of added sugars and artificial flavoring.
-Be sure to check out these 30 Ways to Stop Eating So Much Sugar to found out how else you can stay away from the unnecessary sugars.
+Be sure to check out how to stop eating so much sugar to found out how else you can stay away from the unnecessary sugars.

 Get the recipe from Nutritious Eats.